ThePandaJam/DM-exam-codes/README.md

 # DM-exam-codes
-This is a repo for code which should help with the 7CCSMDM1 exam
+This is a repo for code which should help with the Data Mining exam

 ## Topics
 1. Introduction